Socialization

 If socializing is a problem for homeschool families, it is rare.
 The homeschool socialization myth is a misconception perpetrated by people who know little or nothing of the benefits or facts.
 Some parents believed they would be breaking the law by not sending their children to public school.
 Unfortunately, there are movements in some states to pass such laws.
 But as of yet, it is still lawful to homeschool.
 Most states require documentation, which is reasonable.
 Other states are lax.
 Homeschooling as a movement is growing, and that is a very good thing.
 According to NHERI, the higher quality of homeschooling is not affected at all by whether or not the parent is a certified teacher, or by any state regulations.

-Homeschooling and the Myth of Socialization
+The Truth about Homeschooling and Socialization

 Resources